-This topic describes how to create a managed edge cluster in the Alibaba Cloud Container Service for Kubernetes (ACK) console.
+This topic describes how to create a managed edge cluster in the Container Service for Kubernetes (ACK) console.
 Managed edge clusters are designed to bring cloud computing to edges (clients).
 Managed edge clusters can be created, managed, and maintained in the ACK console.
-ACK is a platform developed based on the edge computing infrastructure and integrated with cloud computing and edge computing.
+ACK is a platform that is developed based on the edge computing infrastructure and integrated with cloud computing and edge computing.

 ACK, Auto Scaling (ESS), and Resource Access Management (RAM) are activated.

-- SLB instances created along with the ACK cluster only support the pay-as-you-go billing method.
+- SLB instances that are created along with the ACK cluster support only the pay-as-you-go billing method.

-- ACK clusters support only Virtual Private Cloud (VPC) networks.
+- ACK clusters support only virtual private clouds (VPCs).

 - Each account can consume only a limited amount of computing resources.
-You fail to
+Clusters cannot

-clusters, make sure that you have sufficient resources.
-To increase the quota limit
+make sure that you have sufficient resources.
+To increase the quota limit of computing

 - Log on to the Container Service for Kubernetes (ACK) console.

 - In the upper-right corner of the Clusters page, click Create Kubernetes cluster.

-- In the Select Cluster Template page that appears, select Edge Cluster (Preview) and click Create in the Managed Clusters section.The Managed Edge Kubernetes (Preview) page appears.
+- In the Select Cluster Template dialog box, find Edge Cluster and click Create in the Managed Clusters section.The Managed Edge Kubernetes page appears.

 - Configure the cluster.

-The CIDR blocks specified by Pod CIDR Block and Service CIDR cannot overlap with that of the VPC network or existing ACK clusters in the VPC network.
+The CIDR blocks specified by Pod CIDR Block and Service CIDR cannot overlap with that of the VPC or existing ACK clusters in the VPC.
 The CIDR Block cannot be modified after it is specified.
 The Service CIDR block cannot overlap with the Pod CIDR block.
 For more information about network segmentation of ACK clusters, see Assign CIDR blocks to resources in a Kubernetes cluster under a VPC.

 - If you select this check box, an elastic IP address (EIP) is created and attached to a public-facing Server Load Balancer (SLB) instance.
-Port 6443 used by the API Server is opened on master nodes.
-You can connect and manage the cluster by using kubeconfig over the Internet.
+Port 6443 used by the API server is opened on master nodes.
+You can connect to and manage the ACK cluster by using kubeconfig over the Internet.

-Parameter Description LabelsAttach labels to the cluster.
-Enter keys and values, and then click Add.Note
+Parameter Description LabelsAdd labels to nodes.
+Enter a key and a value, and then click Add.Note

 - Key is required.
 Value is optional.

-- Click Next:Worker Configurations to configure worker nodes.Note In a managed edge cluster, you must configure at least one worker node for deploying components.
+- Click Next:Worker Configurations to configure worker nodes.Note In a managed edge cluster, you must configure at least one worker node to deploy components.